mainmatter/playbook/project-flow/README.md

 # Project Flow

+We work on projects in a systematic manner with the goal to minimize overhead and to be productive as soon as possible while making sure all stakeholders are involved and all relevant information and context is shared among all of them.

 ## Kick-Off Meeting

 Every project we do starts with a kick-off meeting that brings all of the